tmager/Composte/README.md

 `ComposteServer.py` implements a complete Composte server on top of the network server.

-`ComposteClient.py` implements a compete Composte client on top of the network client.
+`ComposteClient.py` implements most of a Composte client on top of the network client.

 __auth__